bryancolin/ISDM-Group-1/Design Thinking.md

 - How Might We make sure that the public are eligible to have COVID-19 vaccine before registration?
 - How Might We contact the public to come and receive second vaccination after the first one?
 - How Might We label them as vaccinated people after they have two doses of COVID-19 vaccine?
 Certificate?

+#### Healthcare Workers
+- How might we spread the word about the COVID-19 Vaccine?
+- How might we persuade the general public to take the vaccine?
+- How might we organize a faster rollout system?
+- How might we facilitate the demand for the vaccine?
+- How might we inform who is next in line for their vaccinations?

 #### CTO
 - How Might We encourage effective communication and coordination between the CTO and the system developers?